coleifer/peewee/docs/peewee/querying.rst

        for data_dict in data_source:
            MyModel.create(**data_dict)

 The above code still suffers from points 2, 3 and 4.
-We can get another big boost by using :py:meth:`~Model.insert_many`.
+Performance can be increased by using :meth:`~Model.insert_many`.
 This method accepts a list of tuples or dictionaries, and inserts multiple rows in a single query:

 .. code-block:: python